Panic Attacks During – Can Pregnancy Hormones Cause Anxiety and Panic Attacks

 Dreamstime 4941667

-Many women find that their anxiety and panic attacks change when they become pregnant.
-Drastic changes in hormone levels can cause previously mild to become out-of-control fears.
+Many women find that their anxiety and change when they become pregnant.
+Drastic changes in hormone levels can cause previously mild symptoms to become out-of-control fears.
 You may never have had an anxiety attack or panic attack until you became pregnant.

-There’s no telling how your body will react to the influx of hormones during .
-While it’s different for everyone, increased levels of hormones are essential for a normal pregnancy and .
+There’s no telling how your body will react to the influx of hormones .
+While it’s different for everyone, increased levels of hormones are essential for a normal and delivery.
 These changes in your body are preparing you for the big day and everything that comes along with it.

 It’s normal to feel some anxiety during pregnancy.
 Your body is going through a lot of changes, after all.
 But if you find that you’re suddenly experiencing anxiety and panic attacks, you should discuss this with your doctor.
 Severe anxiety and panic can be tough to deal with for nine months.

 Staying healthy during pregnancy is vital for both you and your child.
-Eating a nutritious and getting regular will help your body to better handle the of , and also promote healthy fetal development.
-Be sure to include plenty of nutrient-rich foods in your diet to give your baby the best chance at a strong start to life.
+Eating a nutritious diet and getting regular exercise will your body to better handle the stress of , and also promote healthy fetal development.
+Be sure to include plenty of nutrient-rich foods in your diet to give your baby the chance at a strong start to life.

 If you a lot of anxiety and panic, your doctor may recommend cutting caffeine out of your diet entirely.
 Caffeine is a stimulant that flows through the mother’s bloodstream and into the baby’s.
 It’s possible for the baby to feel stressed when the mother does.